CDC 3000 series: Software

-The operating systems for the upper 3000 were called SCOPE (Supervisory Control Of Program Execution).
-Tape SCOPE was a serial batch OS with no buffering for card reading or print spooling.
-Drum SCOPE upgraded performance and featured print spooling.
+The operating systems for the upper 3000 are called SCOPE (Supervisory Control Of Program Execution).
+Tape SCOPE is a serial batch OS with no buffering for card reading or print spooling.
+Drum SCOPE upgraded performance and features print spooling.
 CDC developed a OS for the 3800 called SUMMIT (Simultaneous Usage of Multiprogramming, Multiprocessing with Interactive Timesharing) to take advantage of hardware's advanced features.
 Because CDC focused all its resources in advancing the 6600 system, SUMMIT was never released.

 The earliest operating system for the lower 3000 series was called RTS OS.
-However it was quickly replaced with MSOS (Mass Storage OS).
-The premier operating system for the CDC 3300 and CDC 3500 was called MASTER (Multi Access, Shared Time Executive Routine).
-MASTER was a multi-tasking, disk-based OS but still batch job oriented.
-Card jobs were cached to disk and printer output spooled.
-MASTER optimized memory usage with page-mapping hardware.
+However, it was quickly replaced with MSOS (Mass Storage OS).
+The premier operating system for the CDC 3300 and CDC 3500 is called MASTER (Multi Access, Shared Time Executive Routine).
+MASTER is a multi-tasking, disk-based OS but still oriented for batch jobs.
+Card jobs are cached to disk and printer output spooled.
+MASTER optimizes memory usage with page-mapping hardware.

-An operating system called REAL-TIME SCOPE existed for both lower- and upper-3000 systems.
+An operating system called REAL-TIME SCOPE exists for both lower- and upper-3000 systems.
 A disk-based version of SCOPE was eventually made available for the upper-3000 systems.

 FORTRAN, COBOL, and ALGOL were available.
 The assembly language was called COMPASS.
 These were available from CDC.